Rehability Physical Therapy

 Christopher Hughes, PT, DPT, MS is the owner and founder of Rehability Physical Therapy.
 Dr. Hughes received his Bachelor's degree in Physical Therapy from New York University in 1997, where he was a University Scholar for four years and graduated with honors.
 He went on to pursue his Advanced Master's in Orthopedic Physical Therapy and his Doctorate in Physical Therapy at Touro College, graduating with the Highest Distinction honors award.
 He is an active member of the American Physical Therapy Association and the American College of Sports Medicine.
 Dr. Hughes also serves as a board member for the Chris Carrino Foundation for FSHD, a form of muscular dystrophy.
 He continues to focus on manual therapy and prescriptive exercise to maintain corrections of dysfunctions for all patients.

-Dr. Hughes treats many athletes with sports medicine injuries and orthopedic injuries from throughout the Tri-State area.
+Dr. Hughes treats many athletes, including collegiate and professional tennis players, gymnasts from beginners through the collegiate level, basketball, football, lacrosse, soccer players, and many other athletes with sports medicine injuries and orthopedic injuries from throughout the Tri-State area.
 He specializes in orthopedic injuries for patients of all ages, where he utilizes advanced diagnostic and treatment techniques to lead patients to a pain-free return to life.
-Dr. Hughes also continues to treat pediatric patients with developmental delays.
+Dr. Hughes also continues to treat pediatric patients with developmental delays and also treats patients with post-concussion syndrome.
 Orthopedics, pediatrics, developmental disabilities, and neurological injuries continue to be his areas of specialty.

 Dr. Hughes has lectured at the USA Gymnastics New Jersey Micro Congress on preventing injuries in gymnasts.
 He also lectured at the North Jersey Masters Track and Field Club on preventing injuries in runners.